mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 == Summary

-We took great care to argue that any _parametric_ glottal flow model formulated of the open phase of the glottal cycle can be expressed as a RePU network with a single hidden layer of width $H$, given $H$ large enough.
+Great care was taken to argue that any _parametric_ glottal flow model formulated of the open phase of the glottal cycle can be expressed as a RePU network with a single hidden layer of width $H$, given $H$ large enough.

 Then we showed that in a Bayesian regression context with noninformative priors, the limit $H -> oo$ corresponds to a _nonparametric_ glottal flow model: a zero-mean GP with the temporal arc cosine kernel.
-This is a well known limit which we borrowed from classical GP literature to make the bridge between [parametric $<=>$ #link(<sec:joint-source-filter-methods>)[joint source-filter estimation]] and [nonparametric $<=>$ #link(<sec:inverse-filtering-methods>)[inverse filtering]] GIF methods, trying to get at the best of both worlds: interpretability and expressivity, respectively.
+This well-known limit, borrowed from classical GP literature, is applied here to unify the two dominant approaches to GIF.
+These are [parametric $<=>$ #link(<sec:joint-source-filter-methods>)[joint source-filter estimation]] and [nonparametric $<=>$ #link(<sec:inverse-filtering-methods>)[inverse filtering]], and we attempt here to combine the best of both worlds: parametric interpretability and nonparametric expressivity, respectively.

 That is, the proposed probabilistic model has support for any parametric glottal flow model while retaining capacity to "let the data speak for itself" if need be.
-In the next Chapters we will refine this support step by step into strong inductive biases by learning features from synthetic glottal flow simulations.
+In the next Chapters we will refine this initially tiny support gradually into a strong inductive bias by learning features from synthetic glottal flow simulations.

 /*
 ==== How good of a GFM is this still?